scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 data sources, modeling frameworks, or data management techniques necessary for wrangling and synthesizing urban data.

-To address these challenges we introduce geosnap, the geospatial neighborhood analysis package, which is a unique Python package sitting at the intersection of spatial science and practical application.
+To address these challenges we introduce `geosnap`, the geospatial neighborhood analysis package, which is a unique Python package sitting at the intersection of spatial science and practical application.
 In doing so, it provides a bridge between formal spatial analysis/spatial econometrics and the applied fields of neighborhood change, access to opportunity, and the social determinants of health.
 The package provides extremely fast and efficient access to hundreds of socioeconomic, infrastructure, and environmental quality indicators that allow researchers to move from zero data to an informative model in a few short lines of code.

-It is organized into layers for data acquisition, analysis, and visualization, and it includes tools for harmonizing disparate datasets into consistent geographic boundaries, creating "geodemographic typologies" that summarize and predict multidimensional segregation over time, and network analysis tools that rapidly generate (locally computed) service areas and travel isochrones.
+It is organized into layers for data acquisition, analysis, and visualization, and includes tools for harmonizing disparate datasets into consistent geographic boundaries, creating "geodemographic typologies" that summarize and predict multidimensional segregation over time, and network analysis tools that generate rapid (locally computed) service areas and travel isochrones.
 We expect the tool will be immediately useful for any analyst studying urban areas.

 ## The Geospatial Neighborhood Analysis Package (geosnap)

 `geosnap` provides a suite of tools for exploring, modeling, and visualizing the social context and spatial extent of neighborhoods and regions over time.
-It brings together state-of-the-art techniques from geodemographics, regionalization, spatial data science, and segregation analysis to support social science research, public policy analysis, and urban planning.
-It provides a simple interface tailored to formal analysis of spatiotemporal urban data.
-Its primary features include
+It brings together state-of-the-art techniques from geodemographics, regionalization, spatial data science, and segregation measurement to support social science research, public policy analysis, and urban planning.
+It provides a simple interface tailored to formal analysis of spatiotemporal urban data, and its primary features include

-- Quick access to a large database of commonly-used neighborhood indicators from U.S. providers including Census, EPA, LEHD, NCES, and NLCD, streamed from the cloud thanks to quilt and the highly-performant geoparquet file format.
+- Quick access to a large database of commonly-used neighborhood indicators from U.S. providers including Census, EPA, LEHD, NCES, and NLCD, streamed efficiently from the cloud (or stored for repeated use).
 - Fast, efficient tooling for standardizing data from multiple time periods into a shared geographic representation appropriate for spatiotemporal analysis
 - Analytical methods for understanding sociospatial structure in neighborhoods, cities, and regions, using unsupervised ML from scikit-learn and spatial optimization from PySAL
 - Classic and spatial analytic methods for diagnosing model fit, and locating (spatial) statistical outliers
 - Novel techniques for understanding the evolution of neighborhoods over time, including identifying hotspots of local neighborhood change, as well as modeling and simulating neighborhood conditions into the future
 - Unique tools for measuring segregation dynamics over space and time
 - Bespoke visualization methods for understanding travel commute-sheds, business service-areas, and neighborhood change over time

 The package is organized into four layers providing different aspects of functionality, namely `io` for data ingestion and storage, `analyze` for analysis and modeling